3 Ways to Speed Up the Medical Device Product Development Process

 The Evolution of the Medical Device Product Development Lifecycle

-Historically, the medical device product development lifecycle for a conservatively managed healthcare company ranged between three to eight years, or even longer for Class II and III medical devices.
+Historically, the medical device development process for a conservatively managed healthcare company ranged between three to eight years, or even longer for Class II and III medical devices.
 Innovative new technologies, patient engagement platforms and other macro trends are shaking up the status quo.

 Macro trends are creating a myriad of opportunities in the healthcare industry; opportunities applicable from the already-popular wearable devices to the more complex patient monitoring products.
 Progress has been impressive, but healthcare's medical device product development lifecycle timelines must synch up closely with the pace of key macro trends like innovation and rapid technology evolution.

 In addition, traditional medical device companies have been conservative, and known to do as little as possible with their commercial devices.
-Combining long development cycles with long product lifecycles for medical devices creates numerous problems from a supply chain perspective.
+Combining long medical device development cycles with long product lifecycles creates numerous problems from a supply chain perspective.
 These issues are typically addressed through minor incremental fixes or "band aids" without design input from key stakeholders.

-You can imagine the thought process: quickly react by applying a band aid to address the problem to minimize production disruptions.
+You can imagine the thought process: quickly react by applying a band aid to address the problem to minimize manufacturing process disruptions.
 Unfortunately, this reactive approach has been shown to create complacent environments with significant impact to their product quality, their reputations and in many cases costly regulatory challenges.
-This is yesterday's approach, while modular architectures to bridge the gaps in performance and value in the products is the only way to future-proof and ensure quality management today.
+This is yesterday's approach.
+Modular architectures to bridge the gaps in performance and value within the products is the only way to future-proof and ensure quality management today.

-Put another way, the impact of fast-evolving technology isn't limited to just current and future products, but ones that hit the market many years ago.
+Put another way, the impact of fast-evolving technology isn't limited to just current and new medical device products, but ones that hit the market many years ago.
 If a healthcare product hasn't been redesigned or updated in a decade, keeping it in production can be more complicated than building something brand new, due to end-of-life or other supply chain challenges.

 The slow-moving, risk-averse and heavily regulated nature of the healthcare industry makes it challenging to progress through the production cycle.
 Unfortunately, the band aid approach only increases risk for the company and the patient.
 Unlike smart home solutions, which can be experimented with and adjusted to some degree, digital health devices are much more precise and calculated.
 Solutions cannot be glitchy or ineffective; they must be decidedly functional, safe and effective.
 After all, an inaccurate diagnosis or poor treatment method could be the difference between life and death.